molomby/keystone-next-sqlite-heroku-eg/README.md

 However, this codebase _does_ form a starting point creating and deploying a basic Keystone app or just playing around.

+**For something more serious, checkout the equivilant example project running Postgres: [`keystone-next-pgsql-heroku-eg`](https://github.com/molomby/keystone-next-pgsql-heroku-eg).**
+It can also be deployed to Heroku for free.

 ## App Features

 App code is a mix of the Keystone Next